inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

 has also been declared in the main volumes section !
 Magic :)

 !!! note "In fact, it's not so magic"
-    Those automated behavior provided by `docker-compose.yml.jsonnet`, like `init` and `restart` on container, and global `volumes` declaration, are handled by `ddb` jsonnet library through `ddb.Compose()` function.
+    Those automated behavior provided by `docker-compose.yml.jsonnet`, like `init` and `restart` on each service, and global `volumes` declaration, are handled by `ddb` jsonnet library through `ddb.Compose()` function.

+    For more information, check [Jsonnet Feature](../features/jsonnet.md) section.

 Register binary from image
 ---